DigiXess/repo-guidelines/code/contributing-to-repository.md

 ## How to Push Changes to the `dev` Branch

-Contributors and Developers have the permission to push changes directly to the `dev` branch.
+Contributors and Developer user group members have permission to push changes directly to the `dev` branch.
 The `dev` branch is the main development branch where all changes are made before being merged into the `main` branch.
 Follow these steps to contribute to the `dev` branch:

 1. Create a branch from `dev` by using:
    - Branch name conventions mentioned in [Branch name conventions](/common/branch-naming-rules.md).